How to find the best phaser pedal for you

 Best Phaser Pedals Shortlist

 While there’s no one best phaser pedal, there are a few phasers that tend to show up again and again.
-Look through any list on phaser pedals and you’ll come across these (links to Amazon):
+Look through any list of phaser pedals and you’ll come across these popular options (links to Amazon):

 - MXR Phase 90 or MXR EVH90 Phase 90